uchicago-dsi/good-food-purchasing/README.md

 We start by training the entire model on "Basic Type" while detaching all other classification heads from the computation graph (so they do not impact the representations from the base model).
 To do this, we set the following settings in ```config_train.yaml``` (leaving all other rows unchanged.):

+You want to use either the roberta or distilbert models, make sure to adjust the learning rate parameter in the `config_train.yaml` accordingly.

 ```
 model:
   freeze_base: false